 - Go to the University Health Plans website

-- Once logged in, click on 'Student Waive/Enroll Forms' and select the Wellesley College Annual Waiver Form from the drop down menu.
-You will need to provide information from your current health insurance card: name, claims address, and toll-free customer service number of the insurance carrier, the name of the policyholder and policyholder ID or group number.
+- Once you enter your email address and student id, you will need to provide information from your current health insurance card: name, claims address, and toll-free customer service number of the insurance carrier, the name of the policyholder and policyholder ID or group number.

 Immediately upon submitting the online Waiver form, you will receive a confirmation number indicating that the form has been successfully submitted.
 Print this confirmation number for your records.
 If you do not receive a confirmation number, you will need to correct any errors and resubmit the form.
 The online process is the only accepted process for waiving coverage.
 Wellesley College reserves the right to audit and subsequently reject a waiver request.
-If it is determined that a student waived coverage with a health insurance plan that was not comparable coverage, the student will be automatically enrolled in the Student Injury and Sickness Insurance Plan, effective the date that the determination was made and there will be no pro-rata of premium.
+If it is determined that a student waived coverage with a health insurance plan that was not comparable coverage, the student will be automatically enrolled in the Student Health Insurance Plan.

 General Health Plan Information